elementor/elementor-developers-docs/src/deprecations/deprecated-filter-hook.md

 ## Use Cases

-When refactoring naming conventions, the old naming conventions should work alongside the new ones.
+When considering naming conventions, the old naming conventions should work alongside the new ones.

 ## How To Deprecate Filter Hooks

-We have an filter hook called `elementor/old/filter`, and we want to rename it to `elementor/new/filter`.
+We have a filter hook called `elementor/old/filter`, and we want to rename it to `elementor/new/filter`.

 The code: